Andy Irvine (rugby union): Property career

 After graduation Irvine followed a career in chartered surveying.
 In 2004, after 26 years at the property consultancy firm Jones Lang LaSalle, eight of them as managing director, he was appointed as chairman.

 Other activities

 Irvine has appeared as a guest on BBC Radio Scotland's Sportsound radio programme to comment on international rugby games.
 He has also coached rugby at Heriot's Rugby Club.

+Personal life

+Irvine and his wife Audrey had four children before separating.
+Irvine has a partner.

 Awards and honours

 Irvine was made a Member of the Most Excellent Order of the British Empire (MBE) in the 1979 Birthday Honours for services to Rugby Football in Scotland.

 In 2002 Irvine was inducted into the Scottish Sports Hall of Fame.
 He is an inductee of the International Rugby Hall of Fame.